Dioptas/Dioptas/docs/source/Introduction.rst

 Dioptas is a  GUI program for fast integration and exploration of 2D X-ray diffraction Images.
 It provides the capability of calibrating, integrating, creating masks, showing multiple pattern overlays and display phases line positions.
-The basis of the integration and calibration algorithm is the pyFAI library pyFAI_.
+The basis of the integration and calibration algorithm is the pyFAI_ library.
 The usage of pyFAI_ allows integration times on the order of 80 milliseconds and calibration of every possible detector geometry.